In case you didn’t know, Easter is a really big candy holiday.

 But there is also some pretty bad stuff.
 We know because you’ve told us loud and clear what you don’t like.
 As we mentioned before, you have to be careful when asking people about their least favorite holiday candy.
 It stirs up some deep emotions that can come out in an unfiltered rage.

 When we did our Easter season surveys, we asked a whole lot of people about their favorite and least favorite Easter candy.
 We got 16,000 responses.
 The results, as well as some of the respondents’ optional comments are included below.

 Disclaimer: The opinions expressed in this article are the author’s only and in no way reflect the opinions of CandyStore.com.

 The 10 Worst Easter Candies

-Chocolate crosses have become an increasingly popular – but possibly not so well received – Easter candy.
-Much of the backlash seems to come from people trying to square the idea of turning a torture device into a yummy chocolate treat.
+Chocolate crosses are becoming less unpopular, moving from the #6 spot last year to #9.
+Much of the backlash against them seems to come from people trying to square the idea of turning a torture device into a yummy chocolate treat.

 I have to admit, this one always seemed a little forced to me.
 I get the whole “reason for the season” movement that some of the more traditional believers have hung their hat on.
 I do.
 I grew up in that world.
 Perhaps that motto works better at Christmas time, when there was no torture.
 Just a little frankincense and myrrh.